Power move with potential: Cardinals land standout teenage outfielder from South Korea as international signings begin

 Listed at 6-foot-2, 200 pounds, Cho will play the coming season at 18 and turn 19 in August.
 Like his size, he’s considered above average in all facets of the game.
 A video from the National Power Showcase showed him throwing a ball 89 mph from right field.

-In addition to Cho, the Cardinals also finalized and announced deals with top-30 talents Jonathan Mejia, a 16-year-old shortstop from the Dominican Republic, and Venezuelan catcher Luis Rodriguez.
-Both players are considered advanced offensively for their age, and Mejia profiles as an above-average hitter with power for the middle infield position.
+In addition to Cho, the Cardinals also finalized and announced deals with top-30 talents Jonathan Mejia, a 16-year-old and switch-hitting shortstop from the Dominican Republic, and Venezuelan catcher Luis Rodriguez.
+Both players are considered advanced offensively for their age, and Mejia profiles as an above-average hitter with power for the middle infield positions.

 The Cardinals signed a total of 12 players on the first day of the window that lasts until Dec.
 15. Their signings came from South Korea, Dominican Republic, Venezuela, and Mexico.
 A year ago, the Cardinals’ headline signing was from the Bahamas, and international scouting director Luis Morales explained how the team wanted to grow its presence around the globe.